c1flores/Password-Generator/Assets/Pseudocode/Pseudocode.md

 ```
 Function: generatePassword()

+    Variable Initialization:

-    VARIABLE INITIALIZATION: var passwordChoices = function call to reference "userCriteria" object
+            var passwordChoices = function call to reference "userCriteria" object
             var possibleCombination = empty array to use to store possible characters
             var securePassword = empty string to iterate over in final for loop

-    Execute:  If user selects to include numbers in password
-                 push one entry from appendix numbers array into empty possibleCombination array
+    Execute:

               If user selects to include lowercase characters in password
+                 for each index in appendix lowerChar array
-                 push one entry from appendix lowerChar array into empty possibleCombination array
+                   push entry into empty possibleCombination array

               If user selects to include uppercase characters in password
+                 for each index in appendix upperChar array
+                   push entry into empty possibleCombination array

+               If user selects to include numbers in password
+                 for each index in appendix numbers array
-                 push one entry from appendix upperChar array into empty possibleCombination array
+                   push entry into empty possibleCombination array

               If user selects to include special characters in password
+                 for each index in appendix specialChar array
-                 push one entry into from appendix special cahracters array into empty possibleCombination array
+                   push entry into empty possibleCombination array

              For the span of user-specified length
-                add entry from possibleCombination array into securePassword string
+                 add entry from possibleCombination array to securePassword string

                return securePassword string

+END
 ```